 Lower School Affinity Groups

-- Tribes are 3rd-5th grade gender-based groups of students who learn to build community, internalize and reinforce the Honor Code, and focus on gender-specific issues.
+12 Tribes of Trinity are 3rd-5th grade groups of students who learn to build community, internalize and reinforce the Honor Code.

 Middle School Affinity Groups

-- Young Men of Color (YMC) is an affinity group for middle school students who self identify as boys of color at Trinity Episcopal School.
-YMC is designed to provide cultural awareness and affirmation, educational preparation for high school, motivation, and social refinement, while enhancing and enriching the lives of young men of color in a safe space at TES.
+Young People of Color (YPC) is an affinity group for Middle School students who self identify as students of color at Trinity.
+YPC is designed to provide cultural awareness and affirmation, educational preparation for high school, motivation, and social refinement, while enhancing and enriching the lives of young students of color in a safe space at TES.
 During the year the group meets weekly to discuss a variety of topics, including: cultural sensitivity, academic success, and socio-political issues.
-Ultimately, we hope to motivate these young men to make decisions about their short and long term goals and values, and act in ways that reflect the integrity and honor of Trinity Episcopal School.

-- Young Men for Social Justice (YMSJ) and Young Women for Social Justice (YWSJ) are affinity groups at Trinity Episcopal School (TES) for students who self identify as white.
+Young People for Social Justice (YPSJ) is an affinity group at Trinity Episcopal School (TES) for students who self identify as white.
 Following the words of Gandhi, "Be the change you wish to see in the world," these groups are intended to provide primarily white students a setting to discuss the unearned privilege that is associated with historical and current practices that promote injustice and inequality.
 The groups work to identify the way in which privilege impacts the daily lives of students at TES, the community of Charlotte, and the world at large.
 These groups explore ways to impact these societal patterns of injustice as well as identify actions that they can take as allies.